kosiakk/Android-Books/README.md

 `very long list` -> view recycling, pre-fetch, cache `cover images and book titles` -> minimalistic list view.
-Google shows annotation and a few more things `detail of a given book` -> a spearate Activity with complete information
+Google shows annotation and a few more things `detail of a given book` -> a separate Activity with complete information

 I'm going to implement the app in two steps:
 1. Minimal working application with cache, async, and basic Material Design